-After the transport water has been diluted by a factor of 4-5x, the invert can finally be moved into the tank.
-Rather than pouring the water in the bucket into the tank, transfer the animal directly by hand or with use of a net or scoop.
+After the transport water has been diluted by a factor of 4-5x, then the invert can finally be moved into the tank.
+Rather than pouring the water in the bucket into the tank, transfer the animal directly by hand or with the use of a net or scoop.
 Discard all wastewater left in the bucket.

-Remember that photosynthetic animals (zooxanthellate corals and clams, etc.) may benefit from light acclimation as well.
+Remember that photosynthetic animals (zooxanthellate corals and clams, etc.) may benefit from *light acclimation* as well.
 This necessarily is a slower process.
 The idea is to avoid shocking the specimen with overly intense light.
-Depending upon the species, the sort of light source and the animal’s distance from the light source, this may be as simple as running your unit at half power for the first couple of days and then increasing power in small increments daily until normal intensity is reached.
+Depending upon the species, the sort of light source and the animal’s distance from the light source, this may be as simple as running your unit at half power for the first couple of days and then increasing power in small increments daily until the normal intensity is reached.
 Super easy and done!